fopor/gromacs-mo833a/experiments/ativ-7-exp-1/README.md

 # Using CLAP to deploy Gromacs-ready clusters

-[CLAP](https://github.com/lmcad-unicamp/CLAP) provides a interface to deploy HPC applications.
-The folders groups and configs contain the necessary files to deploy an AWS cluster ready to run ten Gromacs paramount iterations of a defined simulation.
+[CLAP](https://github.com/lmcad-unicamp/CLAP) provides an interface to deploy HPC applications.
+The folders groups and configs contain the necessary files to deploy an AWS cluster ready to run Gromacs.
+This version of Gromacs has been modified to run 10 paramount iterations and then exit, reporting the time spend in each iteration.

 ## Usage
 After installing CLAP, simply copy the configuration files from groups and configs folder.
-Those file define three types of clusters of t2.micro machines and the playbooks needed to install Gromacs, MPI and run a simulation.
+Those files define three types of clusters of t2.micro machines and the playbooks needed to install Gromacs, MPI, and run a simulation.

 ### 'gromacs' group
 All the actions needed to run Gromacs on the cloud are in the gromacs group.